uvalib/virgo4-search-ws/README.md

 * GET /version : return service version info
 * GET /healthcheck : test health of system components; results returned as JSON.
+* GET /metrics : returns Prometheus metrics
-* GET /pools : Get a JSON list search pools that can be queried.
+* GET /api/pools : Get a JSON list search pools that can be queried.
-* POST /pools/register called by seach pools to register as a pool the master will query.
+* POST /api/oIf not present, the POST will fail. ols/register called by seach pools to register as a pool the master will query.
    * JSON Payload: {"name":"NAME", "url":"URL"}.
    * Note: before add or update, the pool will be pinged and the response scanned for expected content.
-* POST /search search over all pools
+* POST /api/earch search over all pools

 ### Redis Notes